Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Corporation further shall not accept any gifts of real property from an Incorporator that serves or will serve as the primary or a secondary residence of any Incorporator, nor pay for any part thereof.
-An exception to this paragraph can only be made by a majority of Directors and Officers when there are at least 7 Directors, not including the Incorporators who shall not participate in this vote.
+An exception to this paragraph can only be made by a majority of Directors and Officers when there are at least seven Directors, not including the Incorporators who shall not participate in this vote.

 ## 6. Board of Directors

 The Board of Directors shall be composed of the following individuals:

-1. The Incorporators, in a lifetime position as long as they are in good health and sound state of mind.
+* The Incorporators, in a lifetime position as long as they are in good health and sound state of mind.

-1. The Pontifex Maximus, in a lifetime position as long as they are in good health and sound state of mind and continue to fulfill their duties as Pontifex Maximus.
+* The Pontifex Maximus, in a lifetime position as long as they are in good health and sound state of mind and continue to fulfill their duties as Pontifex Maximus.

-1. 3 persons, elected by the 	Pontificēs Secundī, to serve a term of six years, and the elections of which shall be staggered to one every two years.
+* Three persons, elected by the 	Pontificēs Secundī, to serve a term of six years, and the elections of which shall be staggered to one every two years.
 An election to fill a vacancy for the remainder of the term may take place as the Pontificēs Secundī choose.

-1. 5 persons, elected by the Patres Familiarum to serve, to serve a term of five years, and the elections of which shall be staggered to one each year.
+* Five persons, elected by the Patres Familiarum to serve, to serve a term of five years, and the elections of which shall be staggered to one each year.
 The procedure to elect a new Director to fill a vacancy for the remainder of the term shall be outlined in the bylaws.